(Full time) 2022 start

 This is an exciting opportunity to:

-Use the latest techniques in molecular biology, immunology, cell biology and chemistry applicable to cancer biology and therapy.
+- apply the latest techniques in molecular biology, immunology, cell biology and chemistry applicable to cancer biology and therapy

-Conduct your own research project within one of our internationally renowned institutes.
+- undertake your own research project within one of our internationally renowned institutes

-Evaluate critically current issues in cancer research and therapy, and how to translate research findings into therapeutic applications.
+- evaluate some of the toughest challenges in cancer research and translate research findings into therapeutic applications.

 Course structure